Advice

 - Turn the focus towards getting support for their friends and family.
 For example, ‘If you visit the GP, we might be able to get extra help that would give me a break...’

-Offering help to someone with dementia who denies their diagnosis
+Offering help to someone with a diagnosis of dementia who doesn't acknowledge it

 Receiving a dementia diagnosis can be a daunting experience.